GarreltMock/signals-talk/slides.md

 class: content-center
 ---

-# Was euch erwartet
+# Was euch heute erwartet

 1. Was sind Signals
-2. Geschichte der Reaktivität
+2. Blick in die Vergangenheit
 3. Under the Hood
 4. Live Coding
 5. Common Pitfalls